vfmd/vfmd-spec/userguide.md

 If you'd like to have two code blocks one after the other, please use two blank lines to separate them.

+Code blocks should be separated from other block-level elements with a blank line.

 <h3 id="blockquotes">Blockquotes</h3>

 [Blockquotes]: #blockquotes